 It is still illegal to possess marijuana in Texas.
-Possession of Marihuana is one of the “simple possession” drug charges under Texas law (the other group being Possession of a Controlled Substance).
 Possession of Marihuana is an offense that a person commits by knowingly or intentionally possessing a “usable amount” of marijuana.
-A “usable amount” of marihuana could be just enough for a person to smoke, for example.
-A simple possession charge involving larger amounts of marihuana leads to a more severe punishment.
-The state law uses the spelling “marihuana” instead of the the more common “marijuana” spelling.
+A “usable amount” of marijuana could be just enough for a person to smoke, but trace amounts should not lead to a conviction for this offense.

 POSSESSION OF MARIJUANA ATTORNEY FAQs

-- How do you beat a Possession of Marihuana charge?
+- How do you beat a Possession of Marijuana charge?

-- Where is “marihuana” defined in the Texas Penal Code?
+- Where is “marijuana” defined in the Texas Penal Code?

-- What is the range of punishment for Possession of Marihuana?
+- What is the range of punishment for Possession of Marijuana?

-- What if I was just one of many passengers in a car that is found to contain marihuana?
+- What if I was just one of many passengers in a car that is found to contain marijuana?

-The Texas drug possession charges are found in Chapter 481 of the Texas Health and Safety Code.
-Other offenses involving marijuana include Delivery of Marihuana.
+All Texas drug possession charges are found in Chapter 481 of the Texas Health and Safety Code.
+There are a number of other offenses related to marijuana, including Delivery of Marihuana and Delivery of Marihuana to a Child.
 Learn more about Drug Possession charges

-The offense Possession of Marihuana requires proof the highest mental states in the Texas Penal Code: knowingly or intentionally.
-The Possession of Marihuana offense also requires that the person charged be the actual possessor of the marihuana.
-Having possession requires several elements such as actual care, custody, control, or management1.
+The offense Possession of Marijuana requires proof of the highest mental states in the Texas Penal Code: knowingly or intentionally.
+The Possession of Marijuana offense also requires that the person charged be the actual possessor of the marijuana.
+Having possession requires several elements, including actual care, custody, control, or management.
 Learn more about what “possession” means

 (a) Except as authorized by this chapter, a person commits an offense if the person knowingly or intentionally possesses a usable quantity of marihuana.

 There is no explicit definition of what a “usable quantity” of marijuana is.
-However, possession of two ounces or less2 of marijuana is the the lowest category described in the punishment range for a Possession of Marihuana conviction.
-The punishment becomes more severe as the amount of marihuana increases.
+However, possession of two ounces or less of marijuana is the the lowest category described in the punishment range for a Possession of Marijuana conviction.
+The punishment becomes more severe as the amount of marijuana increases.

 (1) a Class B misdemeanor if the amount of marihuana possessed is two ounces or less;